CPieprzyk/VetDirectory/README.md

-#Veterinary Resource Directory
+# Veterinary Resource Directory

-##Welcome to the Veterinary Resource Directory
+## Welcome to the Veterinary Resource Directory

-###This website is intended for use by veterinary students to easily locate relevent study materials.
+### This website is intended for use by veterinary students to easily locate relevent study materials.
 It is student run by a veterinary student at Michigan State University.

 If you have any comments on website summaries, ratings, or would like to suggest an additional resource, please contact the [current webmaster](mailto:CPieprzyk@gmail.com).

-###The following resources are rated on a 5 point scale in each of the following categories:
+### The following resources are rated on a 5 point scale in each of the following categories:
--Quality of Content
+- Quality of Content
--Ease of Navigation
+- Ease of Navigation
--Overall Rating
+- Overall Rating

-###Search resources by:
+### Search resources by:
--Species
+- Species
--Subject
+- Subject

-##Resource By Species
+## Resource By Species
--Small Animal Only
+- Small Animal Only
--Large Animal Only
+- Large Animal Only
--Mixed Animal
+- Mixed Animal

-##Resource By Subject
+## Resource By Subject

 ## Welcome to GitHub Pages